rigdev/docs/docs/auth/reset-password.md

 </TabItem>
 </Tabs>

-By performing this action, the reset-password flow will be triggered in the backend, and the user will receive instructions via email or text message.
+By performing this action, the reset password flow will be triggered in the backend, and the user will receive instructions via email or text message.
 You can customize the reset password templates by accessing the [auth templates section](/auth/auth-templates).

 ### 2. Reset Password
 To reset the password, you can utilize the `ResetPassword` endpoint.
-Make the API call with your `ProjectId`, the user's `Identifier`, the `NewPassword`, and the `Code` that was sent to the user in the previous step.
+Make the API call with your `Project ID`, the user's `Identifier`, the `NewPassword`, and the `Code` that was sent to the user in the previous step.
 The available identifiers include usernames, emails, and phone numbers.
 Make sure to include these fields when making the call to the client:
 <Tabs>
 <TabItem value="go" label="Golang SDK">